kayvank/kinesis-to-aurora/README.md

 kinesis-to-aurora
 ====

-This is an Idempotent service that persists likes/unlikes user-events from kinesis stream & persisting them in Aurora RDS.
-User envents are :
+This is an Idempotent Scala service that persists user-events from kinesis stream to Aurora RDS.

-- likes: store like events against an asset
+## Purpose
-- unlikes: cause deletion of a previously stored like event of an asset The main purpose of the project is to demonstrate
+The main purpose of the project is to demonstrate
 - http4s
 - kamon